BenCos17/ben-cogs/ampremover/docs.md

 - **Opt-in Status:** Shows whether the server is currently opted in to use the AmputatorBot service.
 A checkmark (✅) indicates the server is opted in, while a cross (❌) indicates it is not.
 - **Embed Display:** The settings are displayed in an embed format, with the title showing the server's name.
 The embed color is green if opted in and red if not.
 - **Footer Information:** The embed includes a footer with a reminder to use `[p]amputator` for more commands.

+## Web Dashboard Integration

+This cog includes full Red-Web-Dashboard integration, providing a web-based interface for managing AMP URL conversion settings and viewing statistics.

+### Dashboard Features

+- **URL Converter**: Web-based form for converting AMP URLs to canonical URLs
+- **Settings Management**: Configure automatic AMP URL conversion settings for each guild
+- **Statistics View**: View guild settings, bot information, and available commands
+- **Real-time Updates**: Settings changes are applied immediately

+### Accessing the Dashboard

+1. Ensure you have Red-Web-Dashboard installed and configured
+2. Load this cog on your bot
+3. Access the dashboard through your Red-Web-Dashboard URL
+4. Navigate to the "Third Parties" section
+5. Find "AmputatorBot" in the list of available third-party integrations

+### Dashboard Pages

+- **Main Page** (`/third-party/AmputatorBot`): Convert AMP URLs to canonical URLs
+- **Settings Page** (`/third-party/AmputatorBot/settings`): Configure guild settings
+- **Statistics Page** (`/third-party/AmputatorBot/stats`): View guild statistics and information

+### Requirements

+- Red-Web-Dashboard must be installed and running
+- The Dashboard cog must be loaded on your bot
+- Users must have appropriate permissions to access the dashboard